Gender of connectors and fasteners: Genderless (hermaphroditic)

 By definition, a hermaphroditic connector includes mating surfaces having simultaneous male and female aspects, involving complementary paired identical parts each containing both protrusions and indentations.
 These mating surfaces are mounted into identical fittings which can freely mate with any other, without regard for gender (provided that the size and type are already matched).
 Alternative names include hermaphrodite, androgynous, genderless, sexless, combination (or combo), two-in-one, two-way, and other descriptive terms.
 Several of these latter alternate names are ambiguous in meaning, and should not be used unless carefully defined in context.
 True hermaphroditic connectors should not be confused with mixed gender connectors, which are described elsewhere in this article.

 Another closely related type is the stackable connector for electronics, which typically has male pins on one surface and complementary female sockets on the opposite surface, allowing multiple units to be stacked up like plastic milk crates.
 Examples of this include stackable banana plugs, and interconnect cables specified for the IEEE-488 instrumentation bus.
-Stackable mezzanine bus connectors are used on some modular microcomputer accessory boards for systems such as the Arduino add-on daughterboards called "shields".
+Stackable mezzanine bus connectors are used on some modular microcomputer accessory boards for systems such as the Arduino add-on daughterboards called shields.
 The older PC/104 embedded PC modules use a similar stackable format for interconnection.
 Stackable connectors are not classified as hermaphroditic in the strictest sense, but are often described as such in looser usage.

 The hermaphroditic design is useful when multiple complex or lengthy components must be arbitrarily connected in various combinations.
 For example, if hoses have hermaphroditic fittings, they can be connected without having to pull a lengthy hose and reverse it because it has the wrong gender to connect to another hose.
-Some military fiber optical cables also have hermaphroditic connectors to prevent "wrong gender" connector problems in field deployments.
+Some military fiber optical cables also have hermaphroditic connectors to prevent connector-gender-mismatch problems in field deployments.
 In a similar fashion, railcars are usually equipped with hermaphroditic railway coupling mechanisms that allow either end of the vehicle to be connected to a train without having to turn the railcar around first.